Belfast: Ten sentenced over £20m money laundering scheme

 "The defendants received frequent bundles of cash and followed instructions on where the funds were to be transferred."

-"The measure of the huge sums involved and the trust bestowed on each of these defendants can be gleaned from the staggering amounts of cash seized from many of the defendants when their properties or their person were searched, the judge added.
+"The measure of the huge sums involved and the trust bestowed on each of these defendants can be gleaned from the staggering amounts of cash seized from many of the defendants when their properties or their person were searched," the judge added.

 Caught on CCTV